 Clothes or music whose style or design is imitative of those of the recent past.

 Stack Exchange is a system of unicorns.
 It doesn't really make sense for it to be open source, because it is a system that requires so much rigor and discipline in what it will accept.
 Having just a few rare, mystical, dew-flecked instances in appropriate science-y and fact-based topics is all that is needed.
 It's a deeply beautiful thing to encounter a unicorn because so few exist.

-Discourse, on the other hand, is a fully open-source system of rainbows – it needs to be all things to all people, and covers the entire spectrum of discussion up to and including things like forums for white supremacists.
+Discourse, on the other hand, is a fully open-source system of rainbows – it needs to be all things to all people, and covers the entire spectrum of discussion up to and including things like forums for people that you may strongly disagree with.
 Rainbows are not hard to find.
-They’re seemingly around every corner.
+They're seemingly around every corner.
 Just look out your window.

 Dare I mention the early Apple logo?
 The rainbows, they are everywhere!